 Overview

-Since 1994, artists have been selected through an intensive nomination and review process for the Foundation's Painters and Sculptors Grant Program.
+Since 1994, artists have been selected through an intensive nomination and review process for the Foundation's Painters & Sculptors Grant Program.
 Nominators are asked to recommend candidates who they feel deserve more recognition and would benefit from the financial support.
-The Foundation currently awards twenty-five grants in the amount of 25,000 each, based on the quality of the applicants’ work.
+The Foundation currently awards twenty-five grants in the amount of $25,000 each, based on the quality of the applicants’ work.
 Recognizing the needs of emerging artists graduating from MFA programs across the country, the MFA Grant was later established with the first round of artists funded in 1997.
-Since 2002, MFA Grant recipients have been included in an annual group exhibition at the CUE Art Foundation and an accompanying catalogue.
+MFA Grant recipients were also included in annual group exhibitions at the CUE Art Foundation with an accompanying catalogue.
+This program was suspended in 2012, as the Foundation seeks to engage an even broader, more heterogeneous group of artists, beyond the system of higher education.
+The Emerging Artist Grant Program is a new initiative designed to assist emerging visual artists across the United States.
+This pilot program will award a diverse group of ten artists with an unrestricted grant of $12,000 per artist in addition to professional support throughout the year.

 While primarily focused on the support of individual artists, the Foundation began in 1995 to fund arts organizations that work directly with artists in their communities.
-Grants to organizations are in the following areas: professional development programs, residency programs, publications, exhibitions, and organizational operating expenses.
+Grants to organizations have provided support in areas such as professional development, publications, and exhibitions.
 The Foundation’s focus in organizational granting is the promotion of diversity and expanding opportunities to under-recognized artists.
 Organizational support has focused to a large extent on the New Orleans arts community post-Katrina.
-The Foundation is currently expanding its commitment to the city through the formation of the Joan Mitchell Center on Bayou Road, a residency program and arts center.
-Programs are slated to begin in 2012.
+The Foundation has expanded its commitment to the city through the formation of the Joan Mitchell Center on Bayou Road, an artist residency program.

 Artist Grants